ItalyPaleAle/revaulter/docs/03-using-revaulter.md

 > Note: in all the examples we're using the `--insecure` flag to tell curl to accept self-signed TLS certificates.
 If you are using a TLS certificate signed by a Certification Authority, you can (and should) omit that flag.

+> Note: If using curl, consider adding the `--http2` flag to instruct curl to use HTTP/2 (including HTTP/2 Cleartext) by default.

 The response will be a JSON object similar to this, where `state` is the ID of the request.

 ```json